 It’s no secret that diversity and inclusion (D&I) are important.
 Studies have shown that companies that focus on D&I enjoy the benefits of becoming an employer-of-choice, demonstrating enhanced creativity, increased idea generation, improved decision-making, and more.
 Best-in-class organizations understand that D&I is an essential business practice, one that will help them become more sustainable and ultimately outperform their competitors.

-Thousands of articles and blogs have been and continue to be written about this critical work.
-And for no other reason than to help employees feel respected, heard and valued, these conversations need to continue.
+Many articles and blogs have been and continue to be written about this critical work.
+And to help employees feel respected, heard and valued, these conversations need to continue.
 It’s important for everyone to understand that every perspective is unique, beneficial and instrumental to a company’s success.

 AvidXchange’s Commitment to Culture

 Last October, a group of 25 AvidXers came together to discuss the work experiences of women at AvidXchange.
 This group discussed the behaviors they were seeing and the challenges they were facing as women in the workplace.
 This grass-roots Women @ Avid group was on a mission to create a consistent culture of mutual support for women and served as advocates of the sessions by inviting and recruiting others (both men and women) who would find the conversations personally insightful and valuable.

 AvidXers came to each session with an open mind and a genuine intent to personally learn and grow.
 Their stories touched many, and most importantly laid the groundwork for authentic listening and observation to take root here at AvidXchange.

 This past April, the conversations began to focus beyond women and today include stories from members across different identity groups (i.e., race, ethnicity, sexual orientation, gender identity).
 The sessions were re-branded RealXchanges to emphasize the importance of authentic storytelling, sharing and learning.